rogsme/matrix-bot/README.md

   - Auto-saves any shared URL to an org-mode file

 - **AI Integration**:
-  - Chat with Llama 3.2 via Ollama (continues conversation)
+  - Chat with AI models via OpenRouter (continues conversation)
+  - Access to hundreds of models including GPT-4, Claude, Llama, and more
   - `!reset` - Reset chat history

 ## Setup